B-tree index: structure and rules

 The MVCC (Multi-Version Concurrency Control) is a database method that manages concurrency.
 Concurrency is a property of the database management system that allows it to handle multiple transactions on the same data unit simultaneously.
 The MVCC provides a consistent data version for all transactions and prevents uncommitted changes from blocking other operations.
 Multiple operations can maintain data concurrency, but not all of them employ the MVCC method.

 The UPDATE operation employs the MVCC by not physically changing a tuple in the table heap.
 It creates a new version of the tuple while keeping the old version available for any ongoing operation that started before the transaction was commited.
-The process is a local read/write operation that leaves the outdated tuple for later maintenance operations like VACUUM.
+The process is a local read/write operation that manages data using the xmin and xmax transactions IDs in the tuple header, leaving the outdated tuple for later maintenance operations like VACUUM.

 The CONCURRENCY option applied to the CREATE INDEX operation doesn't use the MVCC.
 It's a schema-level operation that maintains the concurrency of the table by avoiding a lock during index creation, allowing other operations to proceed.
 It's not part of the MVCC approach because it physically creates and replaces an entire index instead of just managing local operations.